rumpkernel/buildrump.sh/README.md

 The long(er) version
 --------------------

+When run without parameters, `buildrump.sh` implicitly assumes that the given commands were `checkout fullbuild`.
+You can override this default by giving explicit commands.

-The `checkout` command above will fetch the necessary subset of the NetBSD source tree from anoncvs.netbsd.org into `./src`.
-You are also free to use any other method for fetching NetBSD sources, though the only officially supported way is to let the script handle the checkout.
+The `checkout` command will fetch the necessary subset of the NetBSD source tree from github into `./src`.
+You are free to use any method for fetching NetBSD sources, though the only officially supported way is to let the script handle the checkout.

-The script will then proceed to build the necessary set of tools for building rump kernels, e.g. the BSD version of `make`, after which it will build the rump kernels.
+The `fullbuild` command will then instruct the script to to build the necessary set of tools for building rump kernels, e.g. the BSD version of `make`, after which it will build the rump kernels.
 By default, `cc` from path is used along with other host tools such as `nm`.
 Crosscompilation is documented further below.

 If the command `tests` or `fullbuild` is given, the script will run simple tests to check that e.g. file systems and the TCP/IP stack work correctly.